-The UNE Academy of Digital Sciences (often referred to as simply the “UNE Academy”) is Maine’s first accelerated certificate-of-completion learning series providing new and advanced learners with the most in-demand professional competencies as defined by both U.S. Department of Labor and local Maine employers.
+The UNE Academy of Digital Sciences (often referred to as simply the “UNE Academy”) was Maine’s first accelerated certificate-of-completion learning series providing new and advanced learners with the most in-demand professional competencies as defined by both U.S. Department of Labor and local Maine employers.

-Acquire the Most In-Demand Skills — in Months, Not Years
+Acquiring the Most In-Demand Skills — in Months, Not Years

-Designed to be relevant for learners new to the field or for professionals looking to advance into new digital occupations, the UNE Academy is built upon the same accelerated learning approach that was at the heart of Project>Login’s “Curiosity to Career” model and Maine’s successful campaign to receive TechHire Community designation from the White House.
+Designed to be relevant for learners new to the field or for professionals looking to advance into new digital occupations, the UNE Academy was built upon the same accelerated learning approach that was at the heart of Project>Login’s “Curiosity to Career” model and Maine’s successful campaign to receive TechHire Community designation from the White House.

 Blended Online/Offline Curriculum

 Course material was presented online, augmented by attentive mentorship from accomplished area professionals, who provided guidance through both the Academy’s online interface and frequent “Academy Learning Labs” on UNE’s Portland Campus.
 Each course included the completion of a final project, enabling learners to practice workplace-ready skills and create a finished product.

 Ellen Beaulieu, Ed.D., M.P.H. leads university-level strategic planning, implementation mapping and the processes for enhancing institutional effectiveness.

 Innovations in teaching and learning are of particular importance to Beaulieu.
 She served on the lead on the planning team for the development of the online UNE Master of Public Health program and championed the community based model of dental education at UNE.
 Beaulieu holds and values a global perspective on higher education and served as part of an international team to establish the first preventive dental hygiene program in China.